SeffyVon/SeffyVon.github.io/_posts/2020-03-15-productivity-tools-for-wfh.md

 <path_to_jupyter_runtime>
 ```

-Start your ipython kernel, note down the kernel number (in this case 25955).
+Start your IPython kernel, note down the kernel number (in this case 25955).

 ```sh
 (host) $ ipython kernel